+'''

 element (mandatory)

+'''

 The element attribute specifies the document's DOM element to which the trigger should be attached.
 The value of element should be a jQuery selector.
 For details on jQuery selectors, see http://api.jquery.com/category/selectors/.
-If the action attribute is set to timer:nnn, then element can be set to null.
+The element can have an empty value.

+'''

 action (mandatory)

+'''

 The action specifies the DOM event to track.
-The trigger is matched if this DOM event is targeted to the DOM element specified by the element attribute.

-You can specify standard DOM events for the action:
+The trigger is matched if the DOM event specified by the action is targeted at the DOM element specified by the element attribute.
+The value of action can be set to any JavaScript event type, such as focus, mouseover, or resize.
+In addition to the standard DOM events, the DSL supports the following two values: timer and enterpress.